 Research shows that graduate students find it easier to complete their dissertations when they write regularly and are part of a supportive writing group.
 Small groups keep writers accountable and foster a sense of community.
-With this in mind, the Writing Centre and School of Graduate Studies are launching an evening thesis writing group in the winter 2019 semester.
+With this in mind, the Writing Centre and School of Graduate Studies are hosting an evening thesis writing group in the fall 2019 semester.

 If you are a graduate student who is looking for a distraction-free place to write, and if you can commit to a consistent writing schedule, then this group is for you.
-Students will meet for two hours on Tuesday evenings at the Writing Centre (SN2053).
+Students will meet for three hours on Tuesday evenings at the Writing Centre (SN2053).
 The bulk of the time will be devoted to writing, followed by a short group discussion at the end of each session.
 All meetings will be facilitated by a member of the Writing Centre staff.
-The group will meet for 12 weeks in a row, beginning on January 29 and ending on April 16.
+The group will meet for 12 weeks in a row, beginning on September 24 and ending on December 10.

 The Writing Centre, Room SN2053

 To participate, you must be registered as a master or doctoral student at Memorial University, and you must be engaged in writing your thesis.
 You must also be willing to commit to the full 12 weeks.

 - Students are encouraged to meet with their supervisors prior to the writing group to establish goals.